 It’s interesting to read epidemiological studies.
-Because it seems that, more often than not, the conclusions reached tend to reflect the belief of the researches.
-This happens in all sciences but the topic today is this.
+Because it seems that, more often than not, the conclusions reached tend to reflect the belief of the researchers.
+This happens in all sciences to one degree or another but the topic today is this.

 The China Study is probably the best example I can think of.
 Done by a rather militant vegan/vegetarian, it purported to link dairy intake to cancer.
 It did this by looking at cancer rates and dietary intake in various provinces of China.
 It correlated everything with everything and drew the conclusions the researcher already believed: animal proteins are bad.

 Adding to the hilarity, the researcher then tried to provide a mechanism for the cancer increased based on dairy impacting IGF-1 and IGF-1 in cancer prone rats.
 There was no direct link, just this attempt at algebraic inference.